prebid/prebid.github.io/prebid-server/features/pbs-activitycontrols.md

 ### Interaction with other privacy features

-Currently, the Activity Control feature is still separate from all other privacy features:
+Currently, the Activity Control feature is separate from other privacy features:

 1. Activity Controls are run before other privacy features.
 So, for instance, if a bidder is removed from a request by the `fetchBids` activity, the GDPR processing for that bidder will not take place.
 1. GDPR-suppression activities must still be managed through that feature's configuration.
 (See details for [PBS-Go](https://github.com/prebid/prebid-server/blob/master/config/config.go) or [PBS-Java](https://github.com/prebid/prebid-server-java/blob/master/docs/config-app.md))